johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2017-12-24-ts-loader-2017-retrospective/index.md

 ### webpack v4 is in alpha now

 If any changes need to happen to ts-loader to support webpack 4 then they will be.
-Personally I'm planning to help out with `<a href="https://github.com/Realytics/fork-ts-checker-webpack-plugin">fork-ts-checker-webpack-plugin</a>` as there will likely be some changes required there.
+Personally I'm planning to help out with [`fork-ts-checker-webpack-plugin`](https://github.com/Realytics/fork-ts-checker-webpack-plugin) as there will likely be some changes required there.

 ### `contextAsConfigBasePath` will be replaced with a `context`